Meta refresh

 Meta refresh is a method of instructing a web browser to automatically refresh the current web page or frame after a given time interval, using an HTML meta element with the http-equiv parameter set to "refresh" and a content parameter giving the time interval in seconds.
 It is also possible to instruct the browser to fetch a different URL when the page is refreshed, by including the alternative URL in the content parameter.
 By setting the refresh time interval to zero (or a very low value), meta refresh can be used as a method of URL redirection.

 History

 This feature was originally introduced by Netscape Navigator 1.1 (circa 1995), in a form of HTTP header and corresponding HTML meta HTTP-equivalent element, which allows document author to signal client to automatically reload the document or change to a specified URL after a specified timeout.
-It is the earliest polling mechanism available for the web, allowing a user to see the latest update in a frequently-changing webpage, such as ones displaying stock price or weather forecast.
+It is the earliest polling mechanism available for the web, allowing a user to see the latest update in a frequently-changing webpage, such as ones displaying football live scores or weather forecast.